VanLaser/analog-controls-for-armored-core-ps2/README.md

 - The patches are meant for single player, hooked to the 1st controller.
 This doesn't mean the game should "break" in any multiplayer scenario, just that the 2nd player will only have access to default, non-enhanced controls.

 ----
 There is an additional file (WIP) for AC Nine Breaker that allows firing the Inside part/weapon on Type B (classic, non-analog) controls without having to switch to it.
 It uses "right analog UP" to fire (analogs are not otherwise used with Type B controls, and no other buttons are free).
-Basically it levels the field with 'Type A' - analog-based - control scheme, who *DOES* have a dedicated button for firing the Inside part/weapon.
+Basically it levels the field with Type A - analog-based - control scheme, who *DOES* have a dedicated button for firing the Inside part/weapon.